Abeey04/Pune-Metro-Hackathon/README.md

 4. Intersection calculation between person bounding boxes and track polygon
 5. Alarm triggering based on intersection results

+### Outputs
+Output showing the track, i.e the danger zone is being updated every frame, even when the metro arrives, the danger zone basically adjusts itself automatically.
 ## Models Used

 ### YOLOv7 for Person Detection